swilsonmedia/dotfiles/README.md

 For every branch that you have in your ~/branches folder an alias is created to make it easy for you to get to that location quickly.
 For example if you have a branch for dev01, all you have to do to get there is open the terminal and run `dev01`.
 Same for getting to the `tag` or `trunk`.

+To update the list of branches in the aliases after you added or deleted a branch, run `updatebranchaliases`.

 ---

 ### Helpers